herobd/dessurt/README.md

 This is the script that executes training based on a configuration file.
 The training code is found in `trainer/`.

-The usage is: `python train.py -c CONFIG.json`  (see below for example config file)
+The usage is: `python train.py -c CONFIG.json`  (see `configs/` for example configuation files and below for an explaination)

 A training session can be resumed with: `python train.py -r CHECKPOINT.pth`

-If you want to override the config file on a resume, just use the `-c` flag as well and be sure the config has `"override": true`
+If you want to override the config file on a resume, just use the `-c` flag in addition to `-r` and be sure the config has `"override": true`

 The `configs` directory has configs for doing the pretraining and finetuning of Dessurt.

-When finetuning, I reset the pre-trained checkpoint using this: `python change_checkpoint_reset_for_training.py -c pretrained/checkpoint.pth -o output/directory(or_checkpoint.pth)`
+When fine-tuning, I reset the pre-trained checkpoint using this: `python change_checkpoint_reset_for_training.py -c pretrained/checkpoint.pth -o output/directory(or_checkpoint.pth)`
 This resets the iteration count and optimizer and automatically names the output "checkpoint-latest.pth" so you can start training from it with the `-r` flag.

 If you resume training from a snapshot with different shaped weight tensors (or extra or missing weight tensors) the base_trainer will cut and paste weights to make things work (with random initialization for new weights).
 This is particularly useful in defining new tokens (no problem) or resizing the input image (if it's smaller you may not even need to fine-tune).

+You can override the GPU specified in the config file using the `-g` flag (including a`-g -1` to use CPU).

 ### run.py